Jrayp/Moku/README.md

 * __sum__ <kbd>Table</kbd> - Calculated binary sum of this cell.

 ### moku.auto_tile_cell(map, x, y)
 Autotiles the supplied cell.
-Note that your supplied map must have been given a valid `tilemap_url` for this to work.
 Returns the calculated binary sum of the tile.
 This sum corresponds to the correct position of the image within your maps tilesource, after autotiling.
+Probably of limited practical use on its own, but is used extensively by other functions in this section.

-This function is of limited practical use on its own, but is used extensively by other functions in this section.
+Note that your supplied map must have been given a valid `tilemap_url` for this to work, and you must have added at least one auto tile with `moku.add_auto_tile(..)` to see any difference.

 _PARAMETERS_
 * __map__ <kbd>Table</kbd> - A moku map.